arielisr/upper_gi_models/README.md

 For journal archiving, consider creating a Zenodo DOI and adding the badge here.

-Ethical & AI disclosure
+# Ethical & AI disclosure

 During manuscript preparation, we used a large-language-model assistant (ChatGPT) for code refactoring, commenting, and README editing only.
 All analyses, results, and interpretations are the authors’ responsibility; the model did not perform or alter scientific analyses.
-(Add the same sentence to your manuscript Methods to satisfy Wiley/PLOS AI policies.)

-License
+# License

 This repository is released under CC-BY-NC-4.0.
 You may reuse and adapt with attribution for non-commercial purposes.
 For commercial use, please contact the author.

-Contact
+# Contact

 Questions or issues: open a GitHub Issue or email aisrael@leumit.co.il